-Chapman Hall houses laboratories for Civil and Mechanical Engineering Technology Programs, Photography, and Radio and Television Production, General classrooms are located in Craig Hall.
-Duncan Hall contains facilities for the Human Services, Nursing, and Radiologic Technology Programs, in addition to general classrooms.
+Chapman Hall houses laboratories for Civil and Mechanical Engineering Technology Programs, Photography, and Radio and Television Production.
+General classrooms are located in Craig Hall, as well as the Data Processing Terminal Room and Microcomputing Laboratory.
+Duncan Hall contains facilities for Nursing and Radiologic Technology Programs, in addition to general classrooms.
 The Fine Arts Center is occupied by the Music and Fine Arts departments.
 Webber Hall houses the Bookstore, Automotive Technology and Welding Programs, and laboratories for Architectural Drafting and Engineering Graphics.
-In addition, three temporary buildings provide space for the Child Development Education Program, Humanities Division, Writing Center, Student Special Services, and for faculty offices.
+In addition, three temporary buildings provide space for the Child Development Education Program, Humanities Division, Writing Center, Human Services, Special Services, and for faculty offices.